(Updated 04/08/20) Weather and Safety Leave Guidance for DLA Employees:

 If an employee (telework-ready or not) is diagnosed as being infected, or likely has been infected, with COVID-19, use of weather and safety leave would be inappropriate.
 Accrued or advanced sick leave would normally be used to cover such a period of illness.

-If the employee exhausts available sick leave, he/she may use accrued annual leave, request advanced sick or annual leave, request donated leave under the DLA Voluntary Leave Transfer Program (VLTP) (DLA Common Access Card required), or use any earned compensatory time off or credit hours.
+If the employee exhausts available sick leave or emergency paid sick leave available under the Families First Coronavirus Response Act (FFCRA), he/she may use accrued annual leave, request advanced sick or annual leave, request donated leave under the DLA Voluntary Leave Transfer Program (VLTP) (DLA Common Access Card required), or use any earned compensatory time off or credit hours.
 In addition, an employee may invoke his or her entitlement of up to 12 weeks to unpaid leave under the Family and Medical Leave Act (FMLA) for a serious health condition.
 An employee may substitute accrued annual leave and sick leave, as appropriate, for unpaid leave under FMLA.